zoemiyogacode/Natalia-Zoe-Miklis-Portfolio-Website/README.md

 # Natalia @Zoe Miklis Portfolio Website
 Project for Udacity Front-End Development Nanodegree Scholarship.
-HTML5 Web Page built on `bootstrap`.
+HTML5 Webpage built on `bootstrap`.

 ## Responsive Design
 Webpage is responsive for all devices with special `breakpoints` for: